narendrakharol037/Telecom_Plans_Sales_Analysis/README.md

 ## Problem Statement

--1.
 Create the comparison report based on the mock-up provided.
 Please note the mock-up is created by a business user who has a minimal idea about dashboarding.
-    Hence you need to represent the insights in a much better way -2.
-The target audience of this dashboard is top-level management - hence the dashboard should be self-explanatory and easy to understand
+Hence you need to represent the insights in a much better wayThe target audience of this dashboard is top-level management - hence the dashboard should be self-explanatory and easy to understand.
--3.
 Create relevant insights not provided in the metric list/mock-up dashboard to support the cause.

 ### Tools Used